imanishbarnwal/H4B-git-github-workshop/README.md

 For this part of the activity, please visit the [CONTRIBUTING.md](CONTRIBUTING.md) file in the repository and follow along the instructions.

 ### Attendees & Feedbacks:
+ - [Vidhya Lakshmi](https://github.com/vid-27), I really enjoyed interacting with you all.
+The session was super cool and informative!